Rational torsion on hyperelliptic jacobian varieties: Abstract

 \section{Abstract}

-{Fixing an integer $g\ge 2$, it was conjectured by Flynn that there exists a constant $\kappa$, independent of $g$, such that for every $m \le \kappa g$, there exists a hyperelliptic curve of genus $g$ over $\Q$ with a rational $m$-torsion point on its Jacobian.
+{ It was conjectured by Flynn that there exists a constant $\kappa$ such that, for any integer $g \ge 2$, any $m \le \kappa g$, there exists a hyperelliptic curve of genus $g$ over $\Q$ with a rational $m$-torsion point on its Jacobian.
 Lepr\'{e}vost proved this conjecture with $\kappa=3$.
-In this work we prove that given an integer $N$ in the interval $[3g,4g+1]$, $g\ge 3$, satisfying certain partition conditions, there exist infinite families of hyperelliptic Jacobian varieties with a rational torsion point of order $N$.
+In this work we prove that given an integer $N$ in the interval $[3g,4g+1]$, $g\ge 3$, satisfying certain partition conditions, there exist parametric families of hyperelliptic Jacobian varieties with a rational torsion point of order $N$.
 In particular, we establish the existence of such varieties for $N=4g+1$ when $g$ is odd and for $N=4g-1$ when $g$ is even.
 A few explicit applications of this result produce the first known infinite examples of torsion $13$ when $g=3$, torsion $15$ when $g=4$, and torsion $17,18,21$ when $g=5$.
 In fact, we show that infinitely many of the latter abelian varieties are absolutely simple. }

 \thefootnote